Alibaba injects pharmacy business into HK-listed affiliate in $2.5 billion deal

-SHANGHAI Chinese e-commerce firm Alibaba Group Holding (BABA.N) is injecting its online pharmacy operations into a Hong Kong-listed affiliate in a $2.5 billion deal to consolidate its healthcare enterprise and ride a boom in online health-related business.
+SHANGHAI Chinese e-commerce firm Alibaba Group Holding is injecting its online pharmacy operations into a Hong Kong-listed affiliate in a $2.5 billion (1.7 billion pounds) deal to consolidate its healthcare enterprise and ride a boom in online health-related business.

-Shares in the affiliate, Alibaba Health Information Technology Limited (0241.HK), nearly doubled early on Wednesday after the announcement, resuming trading after being suspended since March 20.
+Shares in the affiliate, Alibaba Health Information Technology Limited, nearly doubled early on Wednesday after the announcement, resuming trading after being suspended since March 20.

-Under the deal, Alibaba Health will buy 100 percent of the online pharmacy operations from a wholly owned subsidiary of Alibaba Group and another investor for HK$19.45 billion ($2.5 billion).
+Under the deal, Alibaba Health will buy 100 percent of the online pharmacy operations from a wholly owned subsidiary of Alibaba Group and another investor for HK$19.45 billion ($2.5 billion/1.7 billion pounds).
 It will issue shares and bonds to fund the purchase, with the shares priced at HK$5.28 each.

-Online pharmacies are currently limited to selling over-the-counter medicines and healthcare products such as cough remedies and vitamin tablets, but China is gearing up to open the over 1 trillion yuan ($161 billion) prescription drug market to online pharmacy operators like Alibaba Health, JD.com (JD.O) and Wal-Mart Stores Inc (WMT.N).
+Online pharmacies are currently limited to selling over-the-counter medicines and healthcare products such as cough remedies and vitamin tablets, but China is gearing up to open the over 1 trillion yuan (109 billion pounds) prescription drug market to online pharmacy operators like Alibaba Health, JD.com and Wal-Mart Stores Inc.

 Beijing hopes to boost retail drug sales at pharmacy chains and online, and wrestle some sales away from hospitals, which currently control around three-quarters of drug sales.